sveinpg/build-your-own-react/README.md

 2. If it is a primitive (`number` or `string`), create a new DOM-node and return it.

-:bulb: Primitives are always leaf-nodes and does have children.
+:bulb: Primitives are always leaf-nodes and does not have children.

 :bulb: [createTextNode](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode) is perfect for representing primitive types in the DOM.